DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 if __name__ == '__main__':
     app.run(use_reloader=True, debug=True)
 ```
+The wsgi.py is typically referred to as a WSGI entrypoint.
+What is WSGI, you ask?
+It stands for 'Web Server Gateway Interface', and – in short – it's a specification defining how a web server can interact with Python applications.

 Now, instead of starting our API by running python app.py, we will use now this: